andreapollastri/easydock/README.md

 Easydock comes with:

 - nginx
-- PHP (PHP-FPM 5.x, 7.x and 8.x)
+- PHP (PHP-FPM 8.x)
-- MySql (latest version of mariadb)
+- MySql (latest version of mariadb or mysql)
 - Redis
-- phpmyadmin
 - MailHog
-- node.js
-- npm
+- node/npm
-- Git
+- GIT
 - Composer
 - xDebug

 ## Requirements

-Docker Desktop and Composer on Mac OSx (M1 compatible)
+Docker Desktop and Composer on Mac OSx (M1 compatible if you use mariadb db image)

 ## Installation